Academic Standards Procedure - 10.14.01

-A student on academic probation who fails to reach the prescribed minimum standard for cumulative GPA and does not achieve at least a 2.00 term GPA during the next semester of enrollment is placed on academic suspension.
-When placed on academic suspension, the student may not attend HCC during the next semester.
+A student on academic probation who fails to reach the prescribed minimum standard for cumulative GPA and does not achieve at least a 2.00 term GPA during the next term of enrollment is placed on academic suspension.
+When placed on academic suspension, the student may not attend HCC during the next major term.
 Students have the right to appeal the first academic suspension.

 President's Office Use: VPAA/VPSS - CAT